Analog In-Memory Computing Attention Mechanism for Fast and Energy-Efficient Large Language Models: Discussion

 \section{Discussion}

-The energy and latency reductions we predict compared to GPUs arise from several factors.
-Performing multiplications in the analog domain is inherently more energy-efficient and faster than digital computation.
-Writing values to gain cells consumes less energy than to non-volatile memories.
-Furthermore, due to the Sliding Window method, each value is written only once, unlike other In-Memory Computing gain cell methods \cite{Wang2021} that require multiple refresh operations.

-In our design, we deliberately avoid using power-hungry \acp{ADC} by using analog charge-to-pulse converters instead, resulting in a slight discrepancy between the obtained outcomes and the ideal attention model.
-Future circuit improvements and modeling are needed to further close this gap.

-In our design, we opted for a conservative approach by implementing an IGZO gain cell with an area of 1 µm$^2$ per memory unit cell.
-The memory unit cell area is the limiting factor in the area footprint of our design.
-However, gain cell designs based on 2D materials are still an active area of research.
-In the future, smaller memory unit cells could be used, further decreasing the overall area footprint.

-Although this study is limited to device simulations, the algorithm is designed to adapt to varying device characteristics, making it valuable for training hardware-based networks with real device inference.
+In this work, we proposed a novel analog in-memory computing architecture to improve the energy consumption and latency of the attention computations at the core of generative AI models.

+Our design leverages capacitor-based gain cells, offering an efficient solution for both memory storage and computation, significantly improving energy efficiency and speed.
+To avoid power-intensive \acp{ADC}, we perform the attention computation in the analog domain, using charge-to-pulse circuits to transmit analog signals between computation stages.
+This approach introduces non-ideal operations compared to digital attention computations, but with substantial efficiency gains.
+But another significant contribution is a hardware-aware training methodology compensating for the circuit non-idealities.
+Nonetheless, future circuit optimizations could further reduce any discrepancies.

+Our neural network simulations confirm that an \ac{LLM} implemented with our hardware attention achieves results comparable to software-based networks, even on complex NLP tasks.
+While our study uses device-level simulations to evaluate design performance, our adaptation algorithm demonstrates potential for measured device implementations, as it allows most of the training process to proceed without requiring precise device-specific models of nonlinear behavior, making the approach generically applicable and computationally efficient.

-The energy and speed improvements of our method focus on the attention mechanism, a major bottleneck in Deep Neural Network inference.
-However, to achieve significant reductions in the overall energy consumption of artificial intelligence systems, all components must be optimized.
-Our hardware attention mechanism can be integrated with other IMC techniques implementing low-power linear layers in deep neural networks.
+Our architecture can benefit from \ac{OSFET} transistors that enable dense 3D integration~\cite{liu_design_2024, subhechha_demonstration_2023}, offering potential for very compact implementations of large networks.
+Latency is reduced by up to two orders of magnitude, and energy consumption by up to five orders for attention computations alone compared to \acp{GPU}.
+While we focus on the attention mechanism, a major bottleneck in generative Transformers' inference, significant reductions in overall energy consumption require optimizing all components.
+In the future, our hardware attention mechanism can be integrated with other IMC techniques to implement low-power linear layers.